-If your site doesn’t rank in the top three search results, it’s a sign that you need SEO help.
+If your site doesn’t rank in the top three search results, it’s a sign that you need help with SEO.

 Maybe backhoe rentals are your greatest source of revenue.
 If so, your site should appear at the top of SERPs when people in your area search for backhoe rentals.
 If it doesn’t, investing in professional SEO help will allow you to capture and convert more leads.

 Not sure what keywords and phrases are most valuable for your business?

 Check out our video guide for conducting keyword research.